Categories

 What Bible Version or Translation Should I Use?

-A: Although some people are adamant that a specific version of the Bible is the only one to use, this is a limited perspective that only discourages people from reading and studying the Bible.
+Answer: Although some people are adamant that a specific version of the Bible is the only one to use, this is a limited perspective that only discourages people from reading and studying the Bible.

 You should select a version that is meaningful to you and easy to understand.
 Some versions are paraphrases, putting the Bible into modern-day language that is readily understandable.
-If you are new to the Bible (or need to take a fresh look at it), The Message is recommended.

 Other versions of the Bible are translations, either a word-for-word translation or a phrase-for-phrase translation.